NIRSpec Detector Subarrays

 The NIRSpec detectors (sensor chip assemblies; SCAs) have a subarray readout mode that reads a contiguous rectangular subset of pixels from each SCA.
 In this mode, a single output channel is used instead of the usual 4 output channels in full frame readout mode.

 Subarrays are only offered in the fixed slit (FS) and bright object time-series (BOTS) templates with NIRSpec, and can only be read out using the NIRSpec traditional readout, not the IRS2 noise reduction mode.
 Only one rectangular subarray can be used per SCA, and its size must be identical for both SCAs.
-Each dimension of the subarray must be a power of two that is larger than 8 (e.g., 32 × 1024 pixels) and the subarrays must contain at least 1024 pixels.
+Each dimension of the subarray must be a power of 2 that is larger than 8 (e.g., 32 × 1024 pixels) and the subarrays must contain at least 1024 pixels.

 NIRSpec subarrays in FS and BOTS modes